pacha/spekulatio-old/README.md

 ---------------

 In the _Quickstart_ section you can see how to generate a minimal site with a single file.
-In this one, we'll dig a bit deeper on how to provide content to create a real project.
+In this one, we'll dig a bit deeper on how to create a real project.

-To create a site you need to provide tree kinds of files:
+To create a site you need to provide three kinds of files:

 * Content files: The sources of information that will be converted into HTML files.